Danger of Lead Poisoning from Galvanized Steel Pipes

 • Flush out water that may contain lead by running the tap for 30 seconds to 2 minutes before use

-• Clean the faucet aerator like every few months to eliminate lead particles
+• Clean the faucet aerator every few months to eliminate lead particles

-The main step, in any case, to preventing lead poisoning is to replace all plumbing fixtures that contain lead.
-Once you have confirmed that your pipes are made of lead or galvanized steel, then you have a more serious danger of developing lead poisoning.
+In any case, the main step to preventing lead poisoning is to replace all plumbing fixtures containing lead.
+Once you have confirmed that your pipes are made of lead or galvanized steel, you are more at risk of developing lead poisoning.

 Older Post Newer Post